uxstash/uxstash/_stashes/quantitative_survey.md

 layout: detail
 stash: Quantitative Survey
 category: Strategy
 description: "Questions that provide numbers as result.
-Quick and unexpensive way of measuring user satisfaction and collecting feedback about the product.
+Quick and inexpensive way of measuring user satisfaction and collecting feedback about the product.
 It could indicate the need for a deeper qualitative test."
 tag:
 article:
   - url: http://www.measuringu.com/blog/five-hard-quant.php